-This first post describes the model I use for thinking about the different attributes of a software system, both its features and its qualities.
+This posts describes a mental model I use for thinking about the different attributes of a software system, both its features and its qualities.

 Let me explain.